 It's not uncommon to be bothered by itchy skin, particularly around your expanding abdomen and breasts.
 Staying hydrated is key to combating itchy skin.
-It is safe to apply moisturizer in the morning and evening, or add cornstarch to your bathwater.
+It is safe to apply moisturizer in the morning and evening.
 Contact your doctor if the itchiness is severe or you develop a rash.